 Dysphonetics have difficulty integrating letters with sounds, and thus have a hard time sounding out words.
 Dyseidetics can sound out words, but have trouble with sequencing and find it tough to read an entire word at a time.
 Dysnemkinesics exhibit high reversal rates due to poor memory and motor skills.

 While the dyslexic brain processes things differently, with early detection and treatment, significant progress can be made with a combination of vision therapy strategies and intervention.
 Beginning treatment as early as possible will help keep patients at peer levels in academic achievement and keep self-esteem high.
 Older patients, however, should not be discouraged from seeking treatment, as progress can be made at any age.

-If you feel your child may have a problem with reversal frequency, testing by a developmental optometrist such as Dr. Tod Davis can provide important information to help you decide on a next step.
-The staff at Dr. Tod Davis Developmental Optometry and Vision Therapy Services is trained to diagnose and work with patients that have a wide variety of vision disorders.
-They specialize in tailoring programs to the individual for maximum progress and satisfaction.
+If you feel your child may have a problem with reversal frequency, testing by a developmental optometrist can provide important information to help you decide on a next step.
+The staff at Virginia Vision Therapy Center is trained to diagnose and work with patients that have a wide variety of vision disorders.
+We specialize in tailoring programs to the individual for maximum progress and satisfaction.